 If you do not have children, you will likely be able to approach your case from a much more objective perspective.
 We need to realize that it is OK to make decisions based on emotion and not purely objective considerations.
 Nobody would say not to consider your children in a divorce.
 However, I would tell you that if you do not have children, you need to be able to approach her regarding Community property much more objectively.

-For example, if your spouse has been the main breadwinner in your family for the duration of their marriage, then you may not be acclimated to working on a day-to-day basis.
+For example, if your spouse has been the primary breadwinner throughout your marriage, you may not have become accustomed to working regularly.
 As a result, you may need to transition more slowly into your post-divorce life from a financial standpoint.
 Therefore, receiving a disproportionate share of your community estate may end up serving you better in the sense that you will be able to survive financially on your separate income.

 Additionally, a court may look towards the role that you and your spouse played in the breakup of the marriage when determining how to divide Community property.
 For example, if you committed some marital wrongdoing, whether it be infidelity, adultery, abandonment, abuse, or wasting of community assets, then you may be in a position where you could receive more property than otherwise.
 The reason being is that a court will want to assess your role in the breakup of the marriage, if any, before determining how to divide the property.

 This is where fault grounds for divorce come into play.
 There is no requirement for you to specify specific grounds for divorce in your original petition.
 Most divorces do not find that fault grounds played a role.
-However, specifying improving fault grounds in a divorce can change how property is divided.
+However, specifying fault grounds in a divorce can change the division of property.
 The tricky part of this discussion is the evidence to prove the fault grounds a curd and that they impacted your marriage.

-Many people are surprised to learn that adultery, for example, does not always result in a disproportionate share of the property going to the victim's spouse.
+It often surprises many people to learn that adultery, for instance, doesn’t always lead to the victim’s spouse receiving a disproportionate share of the property.
 The reason being is that a court will assess the impact of which the infidelity had on your marriage period; for example, if the infidelity did not result in wasting of community assets, then it may be that the infidelity does not play much of a role at all in the division of your property.
 Instead of assuming that infidelity will play a certain role in your case, you should speak with your attorney before your divorce so that you can plan for any outcomes that may occur.

 Is it realistic to expect that you can keep everything in your divorce?